pboysen/wxapps/README.md

-# wxsims
+# wxapps
-You can use the educational tools to explore conditions relating to such challenging concepts as solar and terrestrial radiation, humidity variables, temperature lags and adiabatic processes.
+Engage your students in active learning about meteorology by using one or more of the WXAPPS listed below.
+Each app is either a simulation or tool designed to let students explore conditions relating to such challenging concepts as solar and terrestrial radiation, humidity variables, temperature lags and adiabatic processes.
+Tools are also provided to sort clouds and draw weather maps.
-Each tool is written in HTML5 and Javascript and will run in most modern browsers including mobile.